JongWasTaken/easympv/README.md

 This script should work on Arch and Debian/Ubuntu, though it has not been fully tested yet.
 Please report issues!
 #### Manual (All platforms)
-Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
+Download the latest release (or the master branch) and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD/everywhere else).
 Launch mpv to generate config files (`mpv.conf`, `input.conf`, `easympv.conf`) and follow the on-screen instructions.

 ## TODOs and Ideas
 #### TODOs
 - macOS testing: I need to set up a macOS virtual machine again
 - Write a simple installer for Windows folks (probably .NET again, maybe ill try out NSIS or something like that)
+- Get rid of the stupid dependency loader and clean up `Utils.js`
 #### Ideas
 - Add a way to optionally install Discord integration after the fact (and possibly more, merge with dependency loader?)
 - Improve images, add variants up to 8k resolution and make it consistent
 - Overhaul menu definition to make code more readable?
+    - The idea I have for this would also make third-party menu integration possible
 #### All TODO items need to be addressed before I can consider declaring this project stable.

 ## License
-All easympv code and assets (everything in `scripts/easympv/`) is licensed under the MIT License.
+All easympv code and assets (all JavaScript files and images in `scripts/easympv/images/`) are licensed under the MIT License.
 Third-Party assets in this repository use different licenses, such as fonts and shaders.
-See `scripts/easympv/Credits.txt` for all attributions.
+See [`scripts/easympv/Credits.txt`](https://github.com/JongWasTaken/easympv/blob/master/scripts/easympv/Credits.txt) for all attributions.
-Special thanks to VideoPlayerCode for their awesome plugins, they have served as inspiration for this project, although none of their code has been reused.
+Special thanks to VideoPlayerCode for their awesome plugins.
+They have served as inspiration for this project, although none of their code has been reused.
+Please open an issue if I forgot someone!